elastic/integrations/packages/hid_bravura_monitor/docs/README.md

 *`hid_bravura_monitor.environment`*

-The environment of the IDM Suite instance; choices are DEVELOPMENT, TESTING, PRODUCTION.
+The environment of the Bravura Security Fabric instance; choices are DEVELOPMENT, TESTING, PRODUCTION.
 The default is `PRODUCTION`.
 For example:

 ```yaml
 processors: